camfung/starterserver/README.md

-# Express and Passport.js Application
+# Express and Passport.js Starter server

 This application is an Express server integrated with Passport.js for authentication, using a PostgreSQL database.
 It follows best practices in code organization and structure.